Celeste and Jesse Forever

-Celeste and Jesse Forever is a 2012 American romantic comedy-drama film directed by Lee Toland Krieger and written by Rashida Jones and Will McCormack.
-The movie was released on August 3, 2012, in New York City and Los Angeles, with Rashida Jones and Andy Samberg as the top billed cast.
+Celeste and Jesse Forever is a 2012 American romantic comedy-drama film directed by Lee Toland Krieger, written by Rashida Jones and Will McCormack, and starring Jones and Andy Samberg alongside Chris Messina, Ari Graynor, Eric Christian Olsen, Will McCormack, Elijah Wood, and Emma Roberts.
+The film was released on August 3, 2012, in New York City and Los Angeles.

 Plot

 Celeste and Jesse start dating in high school and eventually marry young.
 Their relationship is depicted via photo montage, ending with Celeste walking away from Jesse during a party.

 Celeste and Jesse get along well.
 She is a successful trend analyzer and runs her own media company with a business partner, Scott.
 Celeste's media company has recently signed Riley Banks, a teenage pop star whom Celeste does not respect and had previously insulted during a television interview.
 Jesse is an unemployed artist in no hurry to find a job.

 Celeste decides to separate but promises to remain friends.
 Jesse agrees, but he is still in love with Celeste and hopes to reconcile.
 They manage to share a close relationship after their separation.
 Their connection during the divorce becomes increasingly concerning to their mutual friends, Beth and Tucker.
 Beth tries to reason with Celeste and Jesse about the odd nature of their arrangement, but Celeste rationalizes that it is better for the two to maintain their friendship.
 Another mutual friend, Skillz, agrees with Beth and Tucker and maintains that it is time for the two to move on with their lives.

 Celeste is initially content with her relationship status until she spends the night with Jesse.
 Realizing reconciliation is not possible, Jesse decides to leave while ignoring Celeste's apologies.
 Jesse is able to move on and begins dating Veronica, who later becomes pregnant.
 Celeste is unhappy about Veronica’s pregnancy and expresses concern to Beth, who wonders if she is having second thoughts with regard to the divorce.
 To distract herself, Celeste takes up exercising and begins dating other people.
-While out with a new boyfriend, Max, Celeste runs into Jesse.
+While having dinner with her date Max, Celeste runs into Jesse.
 The encounter becomes awkward for Celeste, but Max and Jesse get along well.
 Having gone through a divorce before, Max suggests that Celeste is not ready to date and that she should take her time.